Welcome to today's edition of the Rush 24-7 podcast.

 They will not announce the name of the officer who shot Michael Brown for the foreseeable future, at least until he is either compelled to by a judge, this is the police chief, or if there are charges filed against the cop, in which case they will release the name.

-The uh the names that the name that is circulating in social media is not accurate.
+The name that is circulating on social media is not accurate.

 This will probably further exacerbate tensions in Ferguson and the entire St. Louis area.